 Before, during and after your dinner date, keep your focus on each other and make your night a special one!
 Don't forget that you're celebrating the love you share and make it a Valentine's to remember!

 This weekend we invited our parents over for a triple date and had the fun night that you see pictured above.
-It wasn't too difficult to plan, I had a lot of fun putting the meal together, it was really delicious and I'm off to a great start with my goal this month!
+It wasn't too difficult to plan, I had a lot of fun putting the meal together, it was really delicious!

 What fun plans do you have for Valentine's this year?
 Will you be having a date night at home using any of the meals that I linked to above?